 Coarse Texture, High Porosity, High Density Hair

-Your full head of coarse hair may have difficulty retaining moisture.
+Your coarse, thin hair takes moisture in easily but loses it just as fast.
 Coarse hair is the strongest hair texture because it contains all three layers of the hair shaft (the cortex, the cuticle, and the medulla).
 It is resistant to damage thus making it easier to maintain length.
 It also holds styles well.
-However it can also be resistant to chemical treatments (e.g., hair colouring) and take longer to dry than other hair textures.
+However it can also be resistant to chemical treatments (e.g., hair colouring) and it can take longer to dry than other hair textures.
 With high porosity hair, the cuticles are open and remain open.
 The trick here is to try to seal (close) your cuticles to keep the moisture in.
-Your high density hair is often referred to as thick and usually has a lot of volume.
+Due to the low density or thinness of your hair, more of your scalp is visible as a result you’ll want to incorporate styles and products that enhance your volume.

 - Heat: Avoid direct heat on high porosity hair, as it may cause further damage to the cuticle.